Facts About Golden Temple You Probably Did Not Know!

 Hope you learned something new after reading this.
 Do let us know if we missed out on some other trivia by writing in the comments section below!

 Intrigued by the Golden Temple?
 Want to plan a visit?
-Just check out a sample Itinerary for Amritsar from Delhi or simply create your own!
+Check out these Amritsar trip plans and create your own itinerary in seconds!